Mokuji/mokuji-component-forum/README.md

 tx.cms-forum
 ============

-Tuxion CMS component that adds tools to build a forum.
+Mokuji component that adds tools to build a forum.